Hengle/HPA-Theta-hybrid-optimised-pathfinding-system-in-Unity-DOTS-stack./README.md

 This is a simple Unity Scene where you can easily make a grid with obstacles and test out pathfidning.
 It is multi-threaded and BURSTCOMPILED so it is very fast.

+The visual aid was taken out, only the scripts remain, will fix when I can.. sorry

 USEFUL LINKS:

 https://harablog.files.wordpress.com/2009/06/beyondastar.pdf